hyperledger/aries-rfcs/concepts/0011-decorators/README.md

 You can think of decorators as a sort of [mixin](https://en.wikipedia.org/wiki/Mixin) for agent-to-agent messaging.
 This is not a perfect analogy, but it is a good one.
-Decorators in A2A also have some overlap (but not a direct congruence) with [annotations in Java]( https://en.wikipedia.org/wiki/Java_annotation), [attributes in C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/), and both [decorators](https://www.python.org/dev/peps/pep-0318/) and
+Decorators in DIDComm also have some overlap (but not a direct congruence) with [annotations in Java]( https://en.wikipedia.org/wiki/Java_annotation), [attributes in C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/), and both [decorators](https://www.python.org/dev/peps/pep-0318/) and